Lloydchogari/MunhuWese_CommunityPortal/USER_MANUAL.md

-# Community Portal — User Manual
+#Munhu Wese Community Portal — User Manual

 This user manual describes how to use the Community Portal app (Next.js frontend + Express + Prisma backend).